mmohamed/velero-dashboard/README.md

 LDAP_SEARCH_FILTER=sAMAccountName
 ```

-- Multi-tenant & User access namspaced scope : With LDAP configuration, you can define a scope control based on an assotioation of a LDAP groups and a list of namespace, for example, if a user X is member of LDAP group group-it, he can manage backup, restore and schedule with include-namespace associated to the group-it (all namespace mut be accessible by the user to see these resources)
+- Multi-tenant & User access namespaced scope : With LDAP configuration, you can define a scope control based on an assotioation of a LDAP groups and a list of namespace, for example, if a user X is member of LDAP group group-it, he can manage backup, restore and schedule with include-namespace associated to the group-it (all namespace mut be accessible by the user to see these resources)

 ```ini
 NAMESPACE_FILTERING='[{"group": "group-it", "namespaces": ["ns1","ns2","ns3"]}]' # json list